Compare the lowest rates for life insurance.

 It depends on the policy and coverage amount.
 Many insurers offer simplified or no-medical exam life insurance for coverage up to $500,000.
 Traditional policies with medical exams often have lower premiums.
 Compare both options through our platform to find the best rate for your situation.

-Can I get life insurance if I have health issues?
+Can I get life insurance if I have diabetes or a pre-existing condition?

 Is life insurance tax-deductible in Canada?